SirGarhi/garhis-grotto-foundry/docs/character_paths/Gahvrunk.md

 	- You can use this ability a number of times equal to your proficiency bonus and you regain all uses at the end of a long rest.

 ## Tier 2
-* Lethality – Pick one melee weapon that does not already possess a standard +1/+2/+3 Magic Weapon bonus.
-The weapon gains a +1 bonus to Attack and Damage rolls and its attacks are considered magical when it is in your hands.
-This effect is lost if you use this ability on a different weapon.
+* Barbaric Fury – Pick one melee weapon that does not already possess at least a +1 bonus to Attack or Damage.
+With a one hour ritual, which can be done over a short rest, you can imbue some of your rage in to the weapon, making it a ***Weapon of Barbaric Fury***.
+You gain a +1 bonus to Attack and Damage rolls with that weapon and its attacks are considered magical until you use this feature on a different weapon or choose to withdraw your rage from it as a Free Action.
 * Runic Etchings – Runes of power are etched in to the Bracers of the Totem Warrior.
 You gain a +1 bonus to Armor Class and Saving Throws while attuned to and wearing them.

 ## Tier 3